GabeScott/standard-works-vault/General Conference/2010 April - Continue in Patience.md

 It was a mildly interesting experiment, and the professor moved on to other areas of research, for, in his own words, “there are only so many things you can do with kids trying not to eat marshmallows.”
 But as time went on, he kept track of the children and began to notice an interesting correlation: the children who could not wait struggled later in life and had more behavioral problems, while those who waited tended to be more positive and better motivated, have higher grades and incomes, and have healthier relationships.

-What started as a simple experiment with children and marshmallows became a landmark study suggesting that the ability to wait—to be patient—was a key character trait that might predict later success in life.
+What started as a simple experiment with children and marshmallows became a landmark study suggesting that the ability to wait—to be patient—was a key character trait that might predict later success in life.[^1]

+## Waiting Can Be Hard

 Waiting can be hard.
 Children know it, and so do adults.
 We live in a world offering fast food, instant messaging, on-demand movies, and immediate answers to the most trivial or profound questions.
 We don’t like to wait.
 Some even feel their blood pressure rise when their line at the grocery store moves slower than those around them.